wp-plugins/eshop/trunk/readme.txt

 * *added* 	ability to set max weight for Shipping Method 4: Shipping Modes, by weight and zone
 * *changed* 	Discount Codes are no longer case sensitive
 * *changed* 	removed _ from filenames and replaced with -, easier for developers.
-* *changed* 	eShop stats are now on the Dashboard, only available for eShop admins.
+* *changed* 	eShop stats are now on the main WP Dashboard, only available for eShop admins.
 * *Note* 	after upgrading you may need to refresh the page due to the change above.

 __Note__ This version has been tested with Paypal, Cash, Bank, Webtopay and Authorize.net merchant gateways, and all seemed to work OK in test mode.
 The other gateways have not had a full test, but should work without issue.